CumulusNetworks/docs/content/cumulus-linux-44/Monitoring-and-Troubleshooting/Network-Troubleshooting/_index.md

 <!-- vale off -->
 ## Run Commands in a Non-default VRF
 <!-- vale on -->
-You can use `ip vrf exec` to run commands in a non-default VRF context.
-This is particularly useful for network utilities like `ping`, `traceroute`, and `nslookup`.
+You can use `ip vrf exec` to run commands in a non-default VRF context, which is useful for network utilities like `ping`, `traceroute`, and `nslookup`.

 The full syntax is `ip vrf exec <vrf-name> <command> <arguments>`.
 For example: